 Take Lots of Snacks and Pack a Lunch

 You do have to pack your own food to visit Canyonlands, or you won’t have any food for the day.
-There’s a City Market in downtown Moab – stop there to grab some snacks at an affordable price.
-You can even grab easy to go lunches there, too or support a local restaurant in Moab.
+There’s a City Market (basically the same as a Kroger or King Sooper’s) in downtown Moab – stop there to grab some snacks at an affordable price.
+You can even grab easy-to-go lunches there, too, or support a local restaurant in Moab.

-When I visited, I stopped by the City Market and grabbed a bag of chips and deli meat, cheese, and bread, so my friend and I would have food for the day.
+When I visited, I stopped by the City Market and grabbed a bag of chips and deli meat, cheese, and bread, so my girlfriend and I would have food for the day.

 Visit Popular Sites First

 Another tip to avoid the crowds is to visit all of the busy spots earlier first.
-They tend to get super busy around mid-day, especially sites like the visitor center and the Mesa Arch in particular.
+They tend to get super busy around mid-day, especially at sites like the visitor center and the Mesa Arch in particular.
+Put those at the top of your must-visit list and check them off early.

 What to Pack for One Day In Canyonlands National Park